2010 Ethiopian general election

 General elections were held in Ethiopia on 23 May 2010.

-The National Election Board of Ethiopia (NEBE) reported that a total of 29,170,867 people were registered to vote in this election.
-There was a total of 4,525 candidates running for the open positions—which included 546 seats in the House of Peoples' Representatives; 1,349 of whom were members of the ruling Ethiopian People's Revolutionary Democratic Front (EPRDF), 374 members of parties loosely aligned with the EPRDF, 2,798 members of opposition parties, and 4 independent candidates.
+There was a total of 4,525 candidates running for the open positions—which included 547 seats in the House of Peoples' Representatives; 1,349 of whom were members of the ruling Ethiopian People's Revolutionary Democratic Front (EPRDF), 374 members of parties loosely aligned with the EPRDF, 2,798 members of opposition parties, and 4 independent candidates.

 Conduct

 The incumbent party EPRDF and opposition parties signed the Election Code of Conduct.
 They agreed on time allocation of public media, though the opposition leaders complained about the time allocated to them, saying that it was unfair for the ruling party to take the highest share of the time.
 The parties participated in a campaign debate that was broadcast on the public television, ETV.
 One opposition party, the All Ethiopian Unity Party (AEUP), expressed serious concern and walked out of the debate after requesting that the debate be transmitted live and in the presence of the public.

 Based on the violence associated with the previous general election, on 13 April 2010 the U.S. State Department issued a travel alert "before and after national parliamentary elections scheduled for May 23, 2010, and recommends against all but essential travel to Ethiopia during this period."
 The travel alert pointed out that "U.S. citizens [should] ... maintain a high level of security awareness at all times and avoid political rallies, demonstrations, and crowds of any kind.
 U.S. citizens should avoid polling places on election day, and be aware that authorities will strictly enforce specific prohibitions such as photography at polling stations."

 Opposition parties expressed their concern that the election would lead to violence and that their supporters would be arrested and imprisoned.
 Beyene Petros was reported to have claimed to United States diplomatic personnel that "EPRDF cadres in Eastern Wolaita" attacked opposition party leaders and vandalized their cars when they attempted to register candidates in that part of Ethiopia.
 Opposition leader Merera Gudina stated that, because the ruling EPRDF controls all local administrations, the election would be a struggle to prevent Ethiopia from becoming a one-party state.

 European election observers said that the election fell short of international standards.
 According to Human Rights Watch, the government had a strategy to systematically close down space for political dissent and independent criticism.